These Terms of Business should be read in conjunction with our initial letter sent to you when you instructed us.

 Money Laundering Regulations

-The Proceeds of Crime Act 2002 as well as Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 require us to confirm the identity of all clients to prevent money laundering and terrorist financing.
+The Proceeds of Crime Act 2002 (as amended) as well as Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (as amended by the EU’s 5th Money Laundering Directive) require us to confirm the identity of all clients to prevent money laundering and terrorist financing.
 As a result, all clients will be asked to provide photo identification (passport or photo driving licence) to confirm identity and a recent utility bill or similar to confirm your address.
 Corporate clients will be asked to provide other suitable identification.
 In certain instances identification of people related to you may also be required.

 Under the new regulations, we may also carry out an Anti-Money Laundering check to verify the identification you have provided to us or in the absence of such identification.
 The results of these searches will be stored in electronic format for a minimum of 5 years from the search date.
 By instructing us to act for you in this matter, you are also authorising us to carry out such electronic identification/ Anti-Money Laundering checks.
 In every case, we are likely to require evidence to establish the source of funds paid to us during your retainer.
 We are unable to accept screenshots or emailed statements or evidence which is typically out of date (more than 3 months old).
 Kindly note that we will refuse to act for you where we suspect that you are not the true beneficiary of the transaction or have a lawful and legitimate reason for the proposed transaction (and cannot provide satisfactory explanation to account for this).